garden-io/garden/docs/reference/module-types/jib-container.md

     # The number of instances of the service to deploy.
 Defaults to 3 for environments configured with `production:
     # true`, otherwise 1.
     # Note: This setting may be overridden or ignored in some cases.
-For example, when running with `daemon: true`,
+For example, when running with `daemon: true` or
-    # with dev-mode enabled, or if the provider doesn't support multiple replicas.
+    # if the provider doesn't support multiple replicas.
     replicas:

-    # List of volumes that should be mounted when deploying the service.
+    # List of volumes that should be mounted when starting the container.
     #
     # Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when
     # deploying the container.